HugoRCD/eslint-config/README.md

 - Install latest LTS version of [Node.js](https://nodejs.org/en/)
 - Enable [Corepack](https://github.com/nodejs/corepack) using `corepack enable`
 - Install dependencies using `bun install`
-- Start development server using `bun dev`
-- Open [http://localhost:3000](http://localhost:3000) in your browser

 ## Contributing
 To start contributing, you can follow these steps:

 1. First raise an issue to discuss the changes you would like to make.
 2. Fork the repository.
-3. Create a branch with a descriptive name `add-feature` or `fix-issue`.
+3. Create a branch using conventional commits and the issue number as the branch name.
+For example, `feat/123` or `fix/456`.
 4. Make changes following the local development steps [above](#local-development).
 5. Commit your changes following the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 6. Run tests using `bun run test`.
-7. Create a pull request following the [Pull Request Template](.github/PULL_REQUEST_TEMPLATE.md).
+7. Create a pull request following the [Pull Request Template](.github/pull_request_template.md).
    - To be merged, the pull request must pass the tests/workflow and have at least one approval.
    - If your changes affect the documentation, make sure to update it.
    - If your changes affect the code, make sure to update the tests.